Skip to content

 Summary

-After completing data entry, you can run a calculation.
-The calculation is started by selecting Calculate from the File menu or by pressing the Calculate button.
-This opens the Pre-Calc Questions dialog box where you choose options and verify items.
+After completing data entry you can run a hydraulic calculation.
+The calculation is started by selecting [File|Calculate] or by pressing the Calculate button.
+This opens the Pre-Calc Questions dialog box where you choose options and verify values before continuing.

 Calculate 2